Staff person in charge: Kathleen Coughlin

 For more information on the State Board’s work on teacher retention prior to 2023, see the archived Teacher Practice Committee page.

-The State Level and Systemic Policy Committee is invested in making sure District students have access to high-quality reading instruction.
+The State Level and Systemic Policy Committee is invested in ensuring District students have access to high-quality reading instruction.
 To make that happen, teachers need up-to-date and research-based training, lesson materials, and assessments.
-The State Level and Systemic Policy Committee will work to promote and extend the work of OSSE’s Literacy Task Force and their recommendations which will be published at the end of September 2023.
+The State Level and Systemic Policy Committee will work to promote and extend the work of OSSE’s Literacy Task Force and their recommendations which were published in September 2023.

 Important Upcoming Dates

 February 26, 2024: Next committee meeting at 5 p.m.

 March 3, 2024: Student Feedback Survey on draft SEL standards closes